 According to the biological sciences, nature has had almost 4 billion years of experience in evolution, otherwise known as research and development.
-Organisms and ecosystems have figured out how to make their “technologies” in ways that continue to create conditions conducive to life, while responding resiliently to constant change.
-What better models could there be?
-Biomimicry is a critical skill-set for those working within or wanting to better understand and be prepared for exponential technologies and exponential change, while still meeting critical sustainability & resilience goals.
+The difference between our technologies and nature's, is that organisms and ecosystems have figured out how to make their “technologies” in ways that continue to create conditions conducive to life and are well-adapted to life on Earth.

-As we project the fourth industrial revolution and exponential technologies into the future, what kind of future are we creating?
+As we project the fourth industrial revolution and exponential technologies into the future of our world, what kind of future are we creating?
 Will it be an all technology urban dystopia future devoid of life?
 Or can we steer the future to one that merges the best of human intelligence with the best of nature’s genius and wisdom - to design and create futures that encompass technological miracles that also nourish all life?
-For example, like the bio-architect Vincent Callebaut designs for the future of cities.
+For example, like the bio-architect Vincent Callebaut's designs for the future of cities.

-As we re-imagine, rethink and redesign all our systems, it’s clear that biomimicry is emerging as a core trend and critical skillset for effective choices - based on successful and proven strategies, blueprints and recipes that have been tested over eons to be safe from one generation to the next.
-The leaders of our world will be those with the capacity to integrate the wisdom of the natural world, translate nature’s genius as they respond to exponential change proactively, while leaving regenerative footprints.
+As we realise the need to re-imagine, rethink and redesign all our systems, it’s clear that biomimicry is emerging as a core trend and critical skillset for effective choices - based on successful and proven strategies, blueprints and recipes that have been tested over eons to be safe from one generation to the next.
+The leaders of our world will be those with the capacity to integrate the wisdom of the natural world and translate nature’s genius as they respond to exponential change proactively, while leaving regenerative footprints.

-The contents of this biomimicry course will equip you with the big picture understanding, the practical skill-set and a new way of thinking to solve the core challenges of our time.
-So you can lead this kind of transformative innovation within your work and within your world.
+The contents of this biomimicry course will equip you with the big picture understanding, the practical skill-set and a new way of thinking to solve these kind of challenges of our time.
+So you can lead the necessary transformative innovation within your work and within your world.

 “The countries, communities, and companies that most closely [and] consciously mirror Mother Nature ... are the ones that are going to thrive in what I call the Age of Accelerations.
 I’m a big believer in biomimicry.” -Thomas Friedman, Pulitzer Prize-winning author